Skip to main

 Russian Doll

-From her sharp and satirical independent films to her prestigious work in mainstream television, Jamie’s original voice, intuitive sense of timing and distinct point of view imprints every episode and movie she makes.
+From her sharp and satirical independent films to her prestigious work in mainstream television, Jamie’s original voice, intuitive sense of timing, and distinct point of view imprint every episode and movie she makes.

-As an executive producer and director, Jamie has shepherded existing shows while simultaneously infusing her own unique sensibilities into both established, and new series, such as It’s Always Sunny in Philadelphia, Shrinking, Awkwafina is Nora From Queens, Silicon Valley, Girls, Brooklyn Nine-Nine, A League of their Own, The Marvelous Mrs. Maisel, Russian Doll, along with the hit Hulu series Only Murders in the Building, starring Steve Martin, Martin Short and Selena Gomez.
+As a director and executive producer, Jamie has shepherded existing shows while simultaneously infusing her own unique sensibilities into both established, and new series, such as Nobody Wants This, Only Murders in the Building, Shrinking, Best Medicine, Silicon Valley, Girls, It’s Always Sunny in Philadelphia, The Marvelous Mrs. Maisel, Russian Doll, Awkwafina is Nora From Queens, and Brooklyn Nine-Nine.

-Jamie’s ability to generate hilarious and authentic chemistry across every movie and television series she directs comes from the trust she puts in her collaborators’ instincts, providing her cast the creative freedom to collectively find the perfect rhythm and tone.
+Jamie’s ability to generate hilarious, authentic chemistry across every movie and series she directs stems from the trust she puts in her collaborators’ instincts, giving her cast the creative freedom to find the perfect rhythm and tone together.

-Jamie’s expansion into commercials and branded content has allowed her to stretch her storytelling, humor and visual style even further.
+Jamie’s expansion into commercials and branded content has allowed her to stretch her storytelling, humor, and visual style even further.
 In her campaign for Audible, Jamie needed only 45 seconds to tell a full story about family, identity and acceptance worthy of a feature film.
-And in her Super Bowl spot for Olay, featuring Busy Philipps, Lilly Singh, Taraji P. Henson and Katie Couric, Jamie continues to elevate women in her work, this time literally into outer space.
+In her Super Bowl spot for Olay, featuring Busy Philipps, Lilly Singh, Taraji P. Henson, and Katie Couric, Jamie continues to elevate women in her work, this time literally into outer space.
+Additional commercial work includes a playful whodunit ad for Nissan and a lighthearted spot for Best Buy that shows how the Google Pixel collection keeps couples connected.